-Sony BMG's CEO Andrew Lack stressed the need to work with technology providers during an appearance at Billboard's Music & Money Symposium today (March 3) in New York.
+Sony BMG's CEO Andrew Lack stressed the need to work with technology providers during an appearance at Billboard's Music & Money Symposium on March 3 in New York.

 "Until we protect content, you can't present me with a growth model that I can go to the bank with," he said.
 "Sean Fanning and Snocap and others are giving credibility to the efforts here, technologically.
 We have to get these filters applied.
 They do exist; they do work.
 There are real solutions to the [piracy] problem."